-With a few exceptions, retirement plan distributions before age 591⁄2 are subject to a 10% penalty on top of any income tax that ordinarily would be due on a withdrawal.
+With a few exceptions, retirement plan distributions before age 591/2 are subject to a 10% penalty on top of any income tax that ordinarily would be due on a withdrawal.
 This means that, if you're in the top tax bracket of 37%, you can lose almost half of your withdrawal to taxes and penalties - and perhaps more than half if you're also subject to state income taxes and/or penalties.
 Additionally, you'll lose the potential tax-deferred future growth on the withdrawn amount.

-If you have a Roth account, you can withdraw up to your contribution amount without incurring taxes or
+If you have a Roth account, you can withdraw up to your contribution amount without incurring taxes or penalties.
+But you'll be losing the potential tax-free growth on the withdrawn amount.

-HART 6 Retirement plan contribution limits for 2021

-Regular contribution Catch-up contribution

-Traditional and Roth IRAs \$ 6,000 \$1,000

-401(k)s, 403(b)s, 457s and SARSEPs2 \$19,500 \$6,500
+Chart 6 Retirement plan contribution limits for 2022 Regular contribution Catch-up contribution1 Traditional and Roth IRAs \$ 6,000 \$1,000 401(k)s, 403(b)s \$20,500 \$6,500 457s and SARSEPs2 SIMPLEs \$14,000 \$3,000

-SIMPLEs \$13,500 \$3,000